 Most studies have shown that Wellbutrin is superior to placebo in helping with weight loss.

 I've included a graph which outlines the relative effectiveness of various studies as they compare to placebo below:

-You can see that of the studies listed 4 of the 5 lead to weight loss that was superior to placebo indicating that most of the time it is effective.
+You can see that in the studies listed, 4 of the 5 led to weight loss which was superior to placebo indicating that most of the time it is effective.

 What's also important is that this weight loss was sustained up to 48 weeks!

-This study showed that Buproprion (Wellbutrin) was more effective than placebo in achieving weight loss at 8 weeks in obese and overweight adult women.
+This study showed that Bupropion (Wellbutrin) was more effective than placebo in achieving weight loss at 8 weeks in obese and overweight adult women.

 What's interesting in this study is that certain patients were referred to as "initial responders" and these patients had more success long term than those who did not respond as quickly.

 This concept brings us to our next question: